School of Civil and Environmental Engineering, and Construction Management

 Engineering Geology

 This curriculum is designed to meet the student learning outcomes defined by the Accreditation Board of Engineering and Technology and the American Society of Civil Engineers.
 More specifically, it integrates design throughout the curriculum starting with the freshman introductory course, CE 1301 Introduction to Civil Engineering, and ending with the senior capstone Civil Engineering Design course CE 4813.
-Design components are contained in most required Civil Engineering courses, such as CE 3213 Reinforced Concrete Design, CE 3233 Steel Design, CE 3413 Geotechnical Engineering and Applications, CE 4633 Water and Wastewater Treatment, CE 3223 Highway Engineering, and CE 4603 Water Resources Engineering.
-Design elements are also included in many technical elective courses.
+Design components are contained in most required and/or elective Civil Engineering courses, such as CE 3213 Reinforced Concrete Design, CE 3233 Steel Design, CE 4463 Foundation Engineering, CE 4633 Water and Wastewater Treatment, CE 3223 Highway Engineering, and CE 4603 Water Resources Engineering.
 The design experience culminates in the senior capstone design course, CE 4813 Civil Engineering Design.
 In this course, students work in multidisciplinary teams involving three or more civil engineering areas and solve practical civil engineering problems drawing upon most of their prior coursework experience.
 These projects culminate in formal presentations evaluated by professional engineers.

 The following provides a summary table of the recommended courses by semester for the B.S. degree in Civil Engineering.